markd2/MarkDnD/youtube.md

 * https://www.youtube.com/user/Nerdarchy - Nerdarchy.
 They pump out a lot of content.
 Some of which is brilliant, some is filler.
 Nerdarchist Dave has resurrected a daily one-hour interview, and he's a surprisingly good interviewer.
-One of the more amazing ones was with Jen Krtchmer - https://www.youtube.com/watch?v=5E2A9Na-c84 , with an extended discussion on accessibility at cons.
+One of the more amazing ones was with Jen Kretchmer - https://www.youtube.com/watch?v=5E2A9Na-c84 , with an extended discussion on accessibility at cons.

 * XP To Level 3 : https://www.youtube.com/user/TheDrModnar - hyperbole-oriented player and